 Becoming a Medical Esthetician in Arizona

-The Arizona State Board of Cosmetology requires that all esthetician candidates undergo at least 600 hours of training at an accredited school.
+The Arizona State Board of Cosmetology requires that all esthetician candidates undergo at least 600 hours of training.
 Additionally, all candidates must pass a written test and a hands-on skills exam to be officially licensed.
 Afterward, they may work in a variety of settings or even open up their own private practice.

 Medical estheticians perform a variety of non-surgical procedures.
 Some may be able to administer cosmetic injectables.
 However, they must come from a medical background to do so.
 Others may become cosmetic laser technicians with just a high school diploma.

 Medical Esthetician School in Arizona

 As you can see, there are many different reasons to pursue medical esthetics.
 The average medical esthetician salary in Arizona is much higher than the national average, and the job market is booming.
 But where do you start?

 The National Laser Institute has been an industry leader for nearly two decades.
 We are dedicated to helping our students advance to the next stage of their careers.
 Whether you are a medical professional looking to expand your business, a recent graduate entirely new to the workforce, or anything in between, we are here to help.